 The school district provides computer equipment, computer services, and Internet access to its pupils and staff for educational purposes only.
 The purpose of providing technology resources is to improve learning and teaching through research, teacher training, collaboration, dissemination and the use of global communication resources.
-The system administrators referred to herein as employees of the school district who administer the school district computer network/computers and the system administrators reserve the right to monitor all activity on network/computer facilities/computers.
+The system administrators referred to herein as employees of the school district who administrators reserve the right to monitor all activity on network/computer facilities/computers.